anders0nmat/anders0nmatLibs/README.md

 	A simple JSON parser by [this guy](https://github.com/thomaserlang/delphi-json)
 * **FMX.WinFeatures.pas**
 	TrayIcon class for FMX (Windows only)
+* **FreetypeDelphi.pas (along with FreetypeDelphi.dllImports.pas and freetype32.dll and freetype64.dll)**
+	A **very** incomplete implementation of the [FreeType2 Library](https://www.freetype.org/) currently bound to the use of DLLs.
+Also some Delphi OOP Wrapper for easy use.
 * **lz4d.pas (and some other lz4 files)**
 	[LZ4](https://lz4.github.io/lz4/) implementation from [this guy](https://github.com/Hugie/lz4-delphi)
 * **NeoControl.pas**